stain/ro-crate-paper/manuscript.md

 ### Profile for testing workflows

 The value of computational workflows, however, is potentially undermined by the "collapse" over time of the software and services they depend upon: for instance, software dependencies can change in a non-backwards-compatible manner, or active maintenance may cease; an external resource, such as a reference index or a database query service, could shift to a different URL or modify its access protocol; or the workflow itself may develop hard-to-find bugs as it is updated.
-This can take a big toll on the workflow's reusability and on the reproducibility of any processes it evokes.
+This _workflow decay_ can take a big toll on the workflow's reusability and on the reproducibility of any processes it evokes [@doi:10.1109/eScience.2012.6404482].

 For this reason, WorkflowHub is complemented by a monitoring and testing service called LifeMonitor[@about-lifemonitor], also supported by EOSC-Life.
 LifeMonitor's main goal is to assist in the creation, periodic execution and monitoring of workflow tests, enabling the early detection of software collapse in order to minimise its detrimental effects.
 The communication of metadata related to workflow testing is achieved through the adoption of a [**Workflow Testing RO-Crate profile**](https://crs4.github.io/life_monitor/workflow_testing_ro_crate) stacked on top of the _Workflow RO-Crate_ profile.
 This further specialisation of Workflow RO-Crate allows to specify additional testing-related entities (test suites, instances, services, etc.), leveraging [RO-Crate's extension mechanism](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#extending-ro-crate) through the addition of terms from custom namespaces.